cabralmartin/profile-widget/README.md

 ```

 2. Create a form with an attribue `data-user-editing-form` for editing the user profile.
 3. For each field add the attribute `name` with the corresponding key defined on the `user_metadata` object.
-Alternatively, you can specify a `data-auth0-profile` attribute for the same purpose.
+Alternatively, you can specify a `data-user-property` attribute for the same purpose.
 5. Add a button with `type=submit`.

 ``` HTML